Concept Gradient: Concept-based Interpretation Without Linear Assumption: Experimental Results

 \subsection{Quantitative analysis}

 In this experiment, our goal is to quantitatively benchmark how well CG is capable of correctly retrieving relevant concepts in a setting where the ground truth concept importance is available.
+In this case, the ground truth concept importance consists of human annotations of how relevant a concept is to the model prediction.
+We can evaluate the quality of concept importance attribution by treating the task as a retrieval problem.
+Specifically given a data sample and its target class prediction, the concept importance given by CG is used to retrieve the most relevant concepts to the prediction.
+A good importance attribution method should assign highest concept importance to concepts relevant to the class.

+We benchmarked local (per-sample) and global (per-class) concept importance attribution separately.
+Given an input sample $(x_i, y_i)$, its ground truth relevant concept set $\hat{C}_i$ and the top $k$ attributed local important concept set $C_i$, the local recall@k is defined as $\frac{|\hat{C_i} \cap C_i|}{k}$.